Welcome to the Black Dragon Inn

 The Black Dragon Inn itself has one long bar-top, two fireplaces, and tables scattered throughout.
 There are stairs that lead up to as many rooms as required, usually for sleeping.
 The Inn has people working there doing anything necessary to keep it running, so you can narrate a server bringing you a drink.
 It’s also enchanted to regenerate anything broken and it’s immune to fire.

 Everything in the main channel, #BlkDragon*Inn, takes place inside or just outside the Inn, but that’s not to say things can’t happen elsewhere.
-You can create temporary channels for any characters involved in a visit to a shop or a walk in the woods.
+You can use #BDI*Outside for any characters involved in a visit to a shop or a walk in the woods.
 You can also invent things that happened to your character elsewhere as part of your backstory or plot.
+Keep in mind that per the policies, anything like an area of effect or requires government officials response or input must be discussed with an op prior to play.

 So you’re new to the room, what do you do?
 Hang out for a bit, see what other people are typing, and get an idea of what’s going on.
 Feel free to PM anyone and ask questions or join the #BDI*OOC to talk to people behind the scenes.
 Everyone is helpful and very forgiving so long as you follow the basic OOC rule: Don’t be a jerk.